btchip/offline-multisig-python/README.md

 manually, but this program will by default upload the file to Coinkite.
 If this new signature is the final one required, the transaction is sent immediately.

+This code is functionally equivalent to the standard Javascript offline-signing code we provide at: <https://coinkite.com/offline/>

 [Learn more about Coinkite's Multisig (Shared) accounts](https://coinkite.com/faq/multisig) and visit the [Coinkite Main Site](https://coinkite.com/) to open your